 The goal of the safari is to view wildlife, which in turn means that your goal is to not spook wildlife by wearing bright pink neon shorts when trying to see them.
 So while you’re researching the weather at your destination, take a look at a few pictures and get a feel for nature’s colors in that area, and dress to match.
 Khaki, dark green, beige, and grey are popular colors to wear on safari.

-If you don’t have the right color shorts it’s not the worst thing in the world, but it may make you stand out.
+If you don’t have suitable color shorts, it’s not the worst thing in the world, but it may make you stand out.

-A safari isn’t exactly the cushiest environment for clothes.
-You’ll be climbing in and out of cars, hitting the dusty trail on bumpy roads, and walking through the bush.
-It’s therefore important to make sure you opt for a pair of shorts that are built with this kind of use in mind.
+A safari isn’t precisely the cushiest environment for clothes.
+You’ll climb in and out of cars, hit the dusty trail on bumpy roads, and walk through the bush.
+It’s therefore essential to make sure you opt for a pair of shorts with this kind of use in mind.

 We recommend aiming for shorts designed for hiking or backpacking when shopping.
 You’ll then be sure to find some of the most rugged and long-lasting materials on the market.

 As you know by now, the weather for your safari can potentially be very hot or very wet, or both!
 Depending on your face, keep an eye out for pants that perform well in those environments.

 In the case of a toasty trip, pants with built-in ventilation and moisture-wicking technology will perform best.
 These will wick any sweat away from your body to keep you nice and dry, and at the same time, the pants themselves will dry quickly to avoid becoming sodden.

 But a water-resistant finish will help keep rain from soaking in when the weather turns wet.
 You’ll typically see this listed as a ‘Durable Water Repellent (DWR).’
 Lightweight, quick-drying material will also be a plus in this department for any moisture that happens to sneak through.